 SC gives interim bail to comedian Munawar Faruqui, says allegations against him are vague

-A bench of Justices RF Nariman and BR Gavai also granted protection to Faruqui in the production warrant issued in an Uttar Pradesh case.
+A bench of Justices RF Nariman and BR Gavai also stayed a production warrant issued by the Uttar Pradesh police in a separate case.

 The Supreme Court on Friday granted interim bail to comedian Munawar Faruqui, Bar and Bench reported.